polyformproject/commercial.polyformproject.org/terms.md

 # Billing Disputes

 The customer agrees to give the vendor notice of any suspected error on a bill before the deadline for payment.
-Both sides agree to assign relevant personnel to resolve any concerns about bill accuracy in good faith.
+Both sides agree to assign relevant personnel to resolve any concerns about bill accuracy promptly and in good faith.
 The customer agrees to pay the undisputed part of each bill by the original deadline, and any part of the bill resolved later within seven calendar days of resolution.

 # Term and Termination